MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/agofunction.md

 ---
 title: ago() - Azure Data Explorer
-description: Learn how to use the ago() function to subtract a given timespan from the current UTC clock time in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
+description: Learn how to use the ago() function to subtract a given timespan from the current UTC clock time. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022